apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 ---
 slug: scrapy-vs-crawlee
 title: 'Scrapy vs. Crawlee'
-description: 'Which web scraping library is best for you?'
+description: 'Which web scraping library should you use in 2024?
+Learn how each handles headless mode, autoscaling, proxy rotation, errors, and anti-scraping techniques.'
 image: ./img/scrapy-vs-crawlee.png
 author: Saurav Jain
 authorTitle: Developer Community Manager